-- e.
-If the request is sent forward to the Council Administration Committee, the Council Administrative Committee shall set a date for the hearing not more than 28 days from the date of the Chairperson's notice to the Council Administrative Committee.
-Notice of the hearing shall be given to the Councilmembers involved by personal service or by email service.
+e.
+If the request is sent forward to the Council Administration Committee, the Council Administration Committee shall set a date for the hearing not more than 28 days from the date of the Chair's notice to the Council Administration Committee.
+Notice of the hearing shall be given to the Council member requesting counseling and the Council member referred for counseling by personal service or by email service.
 Notice shall be given not less than 10 days prior to the hearing date.
-The accused Councilmember named in the allegation shall attend the hearing and have the right to present a defense.
+The Councilmember that was referred for counseling shall attend the hearing and have the right to present a defense.
 Hearings shall be informal.
-Any witnesses presented by the Councilmember named in the allegation as part of his or her defense shall be sworn in by the Chairperson of the Council Administrative Committee.
+Any witnesses presented by the Council member that was referred for counseling as part of their defense shall be sworn in by the Chair of the Council Administration Committee.
 The hearing shall be public.
-A record of the hearing shall be made, which may be by electronic means (tape or other recorder). - f.
-After the hearing, the Council Administration Committee shall by written motion make a determination whether the allegations warrant, by a preponderance of the evidence, a determination that the Councilmember should be counseled by the Council Administration Committee.
-The determination shall be adopted by not less than a majority of the members appointed to and serving on the Council Administration Committee. - g.
-If such a motion is approved, the Chairperson of the Council Administrative Committee shall inform City Council of the determination. - h.
-If a Councilmember does not appear at a set time for counseling, then the Council Administration Committee shall inform City Council of that fact. - i.
-If a Councilmember seeks to appeal this determination by the Council Administrative Committee, the Councilmember shall file a written request for appeal with the City Clerk.
-The Council shall review the sworn statement and a transcript of the hearing held by the Council Administrative Committee.
-The Council by written motion shall make a determination whether, based on a preponderance of the evidence, the Councilmember should be counseled by the Council Administration Committee.
-If the determination is that counseling should proceed, and the Councilmember does not appear at a set time for counseling, such an action would warrant Reprimand as set forth below. - j.
-If any matter is presented to Chairperson or later review by the Council Administrative Committee which is determined to be outside of the scope of the Council Administrative Committee, it shall refer the matter to the appropriate Council or other governmental body.
+A record of the hearing shall be made, which may be by electronic means.

+f.
+After the hearing, the Council Administration Committee shall by written motion make a determination whether the allegations warrant, by a preponderance of the evidence, a determination that the Council member should be counseled by the Council Administration Committee.
+The determination shall be adopted by not less than a majority of the members appointed to and serving on the Council Administration Committee.

+g.
+If such a motion is approved, the Chair of the Council Administration Committee shall inform Council of the determination.

+h.
+If a Council member does not appear at the time set for counseling by the Council Administration Committee, then the Council Administration Committee shall inform Council of that fact.

+i.
+If a Council member seeks to appeal a determination by the Council Administration Committee that the Council member should be counseled, the Council member shall file a written request for appeal with the City Clerk, who shall notify the Council.
+The Council shall review the sworn statements and a transcript of the hearing held by the Council Administration Committee.
+The Council by written motion shall make a determination whether, based on a preponderance of the evidence, the Council member should be counseled by the Council Administration Committee.
+If the determination is that counseling should proceed, and the Council member does not appear at the time set for counseling by the Council Administration Committee, such an action would warrant reprimand as set forth below.

+j.
+If any matter is presented to the Chair of the Council Administration Committee or to the Council Administration Committee and that matter is determined to be outside of the scope of the Chair or the Council Administration Committee, the Chair or the Council Administration Committee shall refer the matter to the appropriate entity.